 Ben joined the Institute’s legal staff in 2010.
 Prior to joining the legal staff, Ben was an attorney with the Washington, D.C., offices of Paul, Hastings, Janofsky & Walker LLP, and King & Spalding LLP, where he practiced in the areas of international taxation and the taxation of financial products.
 Ben received his B.A. in Economics from Stanford University, his J.D. from the University of California, Berkeley School of Law, and his LL.M. in Taxation from Boston University, where he was the valedictorian.

-Watson M. McLeish is Tax Counsel for Tax Executives Institute Inc. in Washington, D.C., where he supports the activities of the Institute’s Tax Reform Task Force, Federal Tax Committee, and Canadian Income Tax Committee.
-In this role, Watson coordinates many of the Institute’s policy advocacy efforts on Capitol Hill and with the Treasury Department’s Office of Tax Policy and IRS Offices of Associate Chief Counsel.
+Watson M. McLeish is tax counsel for Tax Executives Institute Inc. in Washington, D.C., where he supports the activities of the Institute’s Tax Reform Task Force, Federal Tax Committee, and Canadian Income Tax Committee.
+In this role, Watson coordinates many of the Institute's advocacy activities on Capitol Hill and with the Treasury Department's Office of Tax Policy and IRS Offices of Associate Chief Counsel.
 In Canada, Watson plays a similar role vis-à-vis the Department of Finance’s Tax Policy Branch and the Canada Revenue Agency.
 This work includes the preparation of written advocacy submissions (e.g., comment letters, policy statements, briefing materials for government officials) in support of TEI’s income tax-related public policy and advocacy priorities.
 It also includes the planning and facilitation of liaison meetings between TEI members and senior U.S. and Canadian federal government officials.
 Watson also coordinates TEI’s participation in stakeholder working groups, listening sessions, and various other informal interchanges with government representatives.